-The weighted average interest rates on the variable rate advances were 1.45 percent for LIBOR-based loans and 1.57 percent for Prime-based loans, and the weighted average remaining maturities were 4.3 years and 5.3 years, respectively, at December 31, 2020.
-The weighted-average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans which are match funded by the Bank was 2.22 percent, and the weighted average remaining maturity was 10.0 years at December 31, 2020.
-The weighted-average interest rate on all interest-bearing notes payable was 2.10 percent and the weighted-average remaining maturity was 9.1 years at December 31, 2020.
-Gross notes payable consist of approximately 17.70 percent variable rate and 82.30 percent fixed rate portions, representing a match-funding of the Association's loan volume at December 31, 2020.
+The weighted average interest rates on the variable rate advances were 1.44 percent for LIBOR-based loans, 1.41 percent for Secured Overnight Financing Rate (SOFR)-based loans, and 1.55 percent for Prime-based loans, and the weighted average remaining maturities were 3.8 years, 4.4 years, and 4.4 years, respectively, at December 31, 2021.
+The weighted-average interest rate on the fixed rate and adjustable rate mortgage (ARM) loans which are match funded by the Bank was 2.18 percent, and the weighted average remaining maturity was 10.0 years at December 31, 2021.
+The weightedaverage interest rate on all interest-bearing notes payable was 2.06 percent and the weighted-average remaining maturity was 8.9 years at December 31, 2021.
+Gross notes payable consist of approximately 17.83 percent variable rate and 82.17 percent fixed rate portions, representing a match-funding of the Association's loan volume at December 31, 2021.
 Notes payable to AgFirst Farm Credit Bank, as reflected on the Consolidated Balance Sheets, also include a credit which reduces the notes payable balance and corresponding interest expense.
 The weighted average maturities described above are related to matched-funded loans.
 The Direct Note itself has an annual maturity as prescribed in the GFA.